piotrmurach/tty-markdown/README.md

 This feature may be handy when working in terminals with limited color support.

-By default, **TTY::Markdown** detects your terminal color mode and adjusts output automatically.
+By default, **TTY::Markdown** detects terminal color mode and adjusts output automatically.

 ### 2.2 `:theme`

-Use the `:theme` option to change specific markdown element styles.
+Use the `:theme` keyword to change specific Markdown element styles.

 For example, to override styles for the `link` and `list` elements do: